ludocode/onramp/docs/virtual-machine.md

 Closes the directory associated with the given handle.

+Once called, the given directory handle can no longer be used by the program (though its integer value may be re-used by the VM as the return value of a subsequent call to `dopen`.)

-This system call must return 0; a `dclose` call cannot fail.
+This system call must return 0; a `dclose` call with a valid handle cannot fail.
 If the given directory handle is invalid, the behaviour is undefined.